How Much Will I Pay?

 For more information on the admission and application process, please contact our Online Learning Enrollment Counselor at 800.871.8635 or by email at email@example.com.

 To help you proceed through the MSSW program as quickly and successfully as possible, follow your chosen curriculum plan when registering for courses each semester.
-Should you choose a specialization, please refer to the Advanced Standing 30-hour curriculum plans for more information regarding specialization electives.
+Should you choose a concentration, please work with the MSSW Advising Office for information regarding concentration electives.

 (Regular 60-hour program students start here.)